m-sanjai-183/LeetCode-Journey/Day 1 - Linked List Cycle/README.md

-LeetCode 141 - Linked List Cycle
+LeetCode 141 — Linked List Cycle

-Problem
+📌 Problem

 Given the head of a linked list, determine whether the linked list contains a cycle.

-Return true if a cycle exists, otherwise return false.
+Return true if a cycle exists; otherwise, return false.

-Approach
+🧠 Approach

-Use Floyd's Cycle Detection Algorithm (Slow and Fast Pointers).
+Use Floyd's Cycle Detection Algorithm using Slow and Fast Pointers.

-slow moves one node at a time.

-fast moves two nodes at a time.
+slow moves one node at a time. fast moves two nodes at a time.
 If there is a cycle, slow and fast will eventually meet.
 If fast reaches null, there is no cycle.

+🔄 Basic Idea

+slow → 1 step
+fast → 2 steps

+If cycle exists:
+slow == fast → Cycle Found ✅

+If fast reaches null:
+No Cycle ❌

-Complexity
+⏱️ Complexity

 Time: O(n)
 Space: O(1)

-LeetCode
+🔗 LeetCode

 Problem: 141.
 Linked List Cycle
 Language: Java
+Topic: Linked List, Two Pointers, Cycle Detection

+⭐ Key Concept: Floyd's Cycle Detection Algorithm = Slow Pointer + Fast Pointer